collardeau/react-lil-router/README.md

 ```
 ## Router Component

-When you wrap a component with the Router opponent, you have access to the url information in `this.props`.
+When you wrap a component with the Router component, you have access to the url information in `this.props`.

 `this.props.route` is a string.
 It is the first token of the url after the hash.